Find a Registered Dental Hygienist

 • Quality of life is negatively impacted by eating disorders.
 This includes damage to self-image and relationships with families and friends, as well as impaired school or work performance.

-• Depression, anxiety, obsessive-compulsive behaviour, and substance abuse occur at elevated rates in patients/clients with eating disorders.
+• Depression, anxiety, obsessive-compulsive behaviour, and substance misuse occur at elevated rates in patients/clients with eating disorders.

 • Stigmatization of eating disorders means that many affected persons suffer in silence.